intercity/chef-repo/README.md

 * A user called **locmotive** with *sudo* rights.

-If you did not create the locomotive user during the Ubuntu installation process (for instance if your VPS vendor generates a passwos for you).
+If you did not create the locomotive user during the Ubuntu installation process (for instance if your VPS vendor generates a password for you).
 Log in to your server as **root** and do the following:

 ```